INSTITUTE OF LANGUAGE STUDIES AND APPLIED SOCIAL SCIENCES

 Major 4 Analysis and Interpretation of Literary Genres

-4 History Of English Literature (1501 - 1700)
+4 History of English Literature (1501 - 1700)

-Other Discipline Specific Minor (Any One) 4 Intermediate Macro Economics
+Minor (Any One) 4 Intermediate Macro Economics

-Field of Psychology
+Fields of Psychology

 Theories and Models of Mass Communication